-https://dot.ca.gov/programs/construction/equipment-rental-rates-and-labor-surcharge

-Establish rates that are not listed in the book or on the website, use the following procedure:
+https://dot.ca.gov/programs/construction/equipment-rental-rates-and-labor-surcharge Establish rates that are not listed in the book or on the website, use the following

-- Obtain a complete description of the equipment, including the manufacturer, model number, horsepower, size or capacity, and accessory equipment. - If the equipment is nonstandard or unusual, request the following data from the contractor: - 1.
+- Establish rates that are not listed in the book or on the website, use the following procedure: - Obtain a complete description of the equipment, including the manufacturer, model number, horsepower, size or capacity, and accessory equipment. - If the equipment is nonstandard or unusual, request the following data from the contractor: - 1.
 Type of equipment, such as segmented, self-propelled, telescoping hydraulic crane, articulated, or rubber-tired roller - 2.
-Trade name - Model and serial numbers - 4.
+Trade name - 3.
+Model and serial numbers - 4.
 Year manufactured - 5.
 Size, capacity, or both - 6.
 Type and amount of power - 7.
 Whether crawler, rubber-tire, or other - 8.
 Manufacturer or distributor: if local, give address - 9.
 Initial cost of the basic machine and attachments - 10.
 Operating requirements, costs, or both, if available or unusual - 11.
 Name of owner - Transmit this information to the Division of Construction.
 The Division of Construction will establish a cost of ownership rate, codes, and effective time period and advise the district by mail, email, or fax.
 Use this document as the authority to pay the rate established. - The contractor must be advised of the codes so that its billings can include them. - For equipment not on the job site, and in special circumstances, the Standard Specifications permit a rate to be paid that is in excess of the rate listed in the Labor Surcharge and Equipment Rental Rates (Cost of Equipment Ownership) book.
 When the contractor proposes a rental rate in excess of the listed rate, verify that the equipment meets all the conditions listed in Section 9-1.04D(1), "General," of the Standard Specifications.
 The higher rate will constitute a change to the contract and must be established by a change order.
 Use the following procedures to determine the rate: - 1.
 Obtain a written statement from the contractor.
 The statement must include the proposed rate and the justification that Section 9-1.04D(1), "General," of the Standard Specifications requires.